Helenous/Microbit_Avoid_Obstacle_Robot/README.md

 [Back To The Top](#Microbit-Robot-powered-by-L9110S)

-# Changing speed of the motor
+# Changing The Speed of The Motor

 If we want to change the speed of a motor, so that it is not going at full speed all the time, we need to use PWM (Pulse Width Modulation).
 This is a means of changing the amount of power given to the motor by switching it on and off very fast.